Every time I remember a new factoid about this awesome movie I wil add it to this post.

 Everything is theatrical, a more contemporary performance for the eyes of those within and outside the convent’s walls.

-The Church is notorious for its intolerance of any threat to patriarchal norms, Benedetta’s personal liberation, not to mention her charismatic leadership, look a lot like heresy – and heresy risks being punished with death by fire or, as in the real Benedetta Carlini case, imprisonment for a long, long, long time.
+The Catholic Church is notorious for its intolerance of any threat to patriarchal norms, Benedetta’s personal liberation, not to mention her charismatic leadership, look a lot like heresy – and heresy risks being punished with death by fire or, as in the real Benedetta Carlini case, imprisonment for a long, long, long time.

 This film set in 17th-century Italy is, as opening text declares, “inspired by real events.”
 Verhoeven and David Birke’s screenplay is based on the life of the nun Benedetta Carlini, drawing on Judith C. Brown’s 1986 historical study: Immodest Acts (although omitting the book’s more sensational subtitle: The Life of a Lesbian Nun in Renaissance Italy).